 Michael J. Munro, Director

 Mr. Michael Munro has been a friend to the children of Maryville for over two decades.
 Mr. Munro, a longtime colleague of Juan Espejo, director of the Maryville Golf Program, owned the White Pines Golf Dome in Bensenville for 23 years until he sold it two years ago.
 He welcomed the children at his facility for over two decades.
-On a part-time basis, Mr. Munro is the managing partner of Green Street Grille, a new Bensenville restaurant and is associate publisher of the Chicagoland Golf newspaper.
+On a part-time basis, Mr. Munro is the managing partner of Green Street Grille, a new Bensenville restaurant and is the associate publisher of the Chicagoland Golf newspaper.
 Previously, he was a multinational bank examiner for the Federal Reserve Bank of Chicago.